VatsalJagani/Splunk-Microsoft-O365-Security-Score-Add-on/TA-microsoft-graph-security-score/README.md

 OVERVIEW
 --------
-The Microsoft Graph Security Score Add-on for Splunk is a Splunk App that allows users to collect Azure Security Score from Microsoft Security Graph API.
-It consists of python scripts to collect the data alongside configuration pages in UI to configure the account information.
+The Microsoft Graph Security Score Add-on for Splunk allows users to collect their Azure (Office 365) Security Score from Microsoft's Security Graph API.
+It consists of Python scripts that collect the required/necessary data to configure the account information.

 * Author - CrossRealms International Inc.